New Student Checklist & FAQ

 Find a place to live

 Housing around Penn (and in Philadelphia, in general) is at a premium, so get started early.
 We recommend starting your housing search at least 90 days before your move-in date.
 Check out on-campus housing at Sansom Place (application period begins April 1) or Penn’s Off-Campus Services to help you find off-campus housing.
-Participate in our Online Housing Sessions to get info on the housing search.
-These sessions are offered in March, April, and May.
+Participate in our Online Housing Sessions to learn more about your options and searching for housing in Philadelphia.

 Apply for Financial Aid

-Student Financial Services can assist with your financial aid; there are different deadlines depending on the school to which you have been accepted.
+Contact your school's Financial Aid office or University Student Financial Services for assistance with your financial aid; there are different deadlines depending on the school to which you have been accepted.
 Most deadlines fall between March 1 and May 1.

 Your first bill will arrive after your have registered for classes (according to this schedule), so be sure to set up Penn.Pay by the end of June.
 Go to Penn InTouch and select "Student Billing Account," then "Paying Your Bill/Penn.Pay."

 Be sure you complete all the necessary tasks before you arrive; see the International Students & Scholars Prearrival Checklist.
 Also, don't forget to check in with the Office of International Programs at 3701 Chestnut Street, Suite 1W, as soon as you arrive at Penn.
 In the spring, you can also participate in Online Information Sessions for Incoming International Students.

 Complete the necessary immunization requirements by June 1 if you are attending summer session classes, or by July 1 if you are attending fall semester classes.

 You must sign up for Student Health Insurance, or show proof of acceptable alternate insurance, by the deadline of August 31.
 If you miss this deadline, you will automatically be enrolled (and billed for) student health insurance.